-Together the existing seven proposed core units are the primary home to almost 100 faculty FTE (or approximately 150 individual academic faculty).
-(Table 5) As described above, these faculty are some of the most well-respected and productive within their respective fields.
+Together the existing seven proposed core units are the primary home to approximately 100 faculty FTE supported by GOF/DOF (or approximately 150 individual academic faculty).
+(Table 5) As described above, these faculty and their peers supported by other funding sources are some of the most well-respected and productive within their respective fields.